Hubs-Foundation/hubs-cloud/README.md

 **TIP**: As each of these kubernetes pods starts up, the list will get smaller.
 It can also get *longer* if those pods are failing to start and restarting for some reason.
 You can CTRL-C out of the script at this point if you wish.
 It won't stop the pods starting up and instead you can run some `kubectl` commands to try to work out what's failing.

-If all goes well you should end up waiting only on `coturn` as we need to follow another step to generate the webserver TLS certificates to enble this pod to work **TBD** I should really fix this.
+If all goes well you should end up waiting only on `coturn` as we need to follow another step to generate the webserver TLS certificates to enble this pod to work (**TBD** I should really fix this so it starts without the cert present.)

 ```
 waiting on coturn